An equivalence of multistatistics on permutations: Notations and background

-About the statistic $\LC$, the definition on permutations given in~\cite{NTW} starts by taking the Lehmer code of the inverse permutation, a bijection between permutations and {\SF}s.
+About the statistic $\LC$, the definition on permutations given in~\cite{NTW} is an algorithm and starts by taking the Lehmer code of the inverse permutation, a bijection between permutations and {\SF}s.
 We shall directly define it on {\SF}s as the other two statistics of the triple $(\LC, \Rec, \alpha)$ are easily defined on this object.

 A \emph{\SF} of size $n$ is a word $u$ of size $n$ on the alphabet of nonnegative integers such that for each $i \in \{ 1, \ldots, n\}$ we have $u_i \leq n-i$.
 We denote by $ \SFE_n$ the set of \SF s of size~$n$.
 They are enumerated by $n!$ as they are in bijection with permutations through the Lehmer code.
 The \emph{statistic $LC$} is defined on a {\SF} $u$ as follows. \begin{itemize} \item Set $S=\emptyset$ and read $u$ from right to left.
-At each step, if the entry $k$ is strictly greater than the size of $S$, add the $(k-|S|)$-th element of the sequence $[1,n]$ not considering the elements of $S$. \item The set $S$ is the descent set of a composition $C$, and $\LC(\sigma)$ is the mirror image $\overline{C}$ of $C$. \end{itemize} For example, with $u= 315503200$, $S$ is $\emptyset$ at first, then the set $\{2\}$ at the third step as the third letter from the right is a $2$ and $S$ was empty, then $\{2,3\}$ (fourth step), then $\{2,3,5\}$ (sixth step), then $\{2,3,4,5\}$ (seventh step).
+At each step, if the entry $k$ is strictly greater than the size of $S$, add the $(k-|S|)$-th element of the sequence $[1,n]$ not considering the elements of $S$. \item The set $S$ is the descent set of a composition $C$, and $\LC(u)$ is the mirror image $\overline{C}$ of $C$. \end{itemize} For example, with $u= 315503200$, $S$ is $\emptyset$ at first, then the set $\{2\}$ at the third step as the third letter from the right is a $2$ and $S$ was empty, then $\{2,3\}$ (fourth step), then $\{2,3,5\}$ (sixth step), then $\{2,3,4,5\}$ (seventh step).
 Hence $C$ is $(2,1,1,1,4)$, so that $\LC(u)=(4,1,1,1,2)$.

 Define the \emph{number of inversions} of a {\SF} as the sum of its values.
 We also define \emph{the descent set} of a {\SF} as

 and the \emph{descent composition} of $u$ (denoted by $\CDes(u)$) as the composition of size $n$ whose descent set is $\Des(u)$.
 One easily checks that $\CDes(315503200) = (1,3,2,1,2)$.
 This definition of the descent composition of a {\SF} corresponds to the recoil composition of the permutation before taking the Lehmer code of its inverse.